groupby/elements-logic/packages/@sfx/sayt-driver-plugin/README.md

 ### Received

-* `AUTOCOMPLETE_REQUEST`: When received, a request to the GroupBy Sayt API is made.
+* `AUTOCOMPLETE_REQUEST`: When received, a request to the GroupBy SAYT API is made.
 An `AUTOCOMPLETE_RESPONSE` event is dispatched with the results.
 In case of an error, the `AUTOCOMPLETE_ERROR` event is dispatched instead.
 * `SAYT_PRODUCTS_REQUEST`: When received, a search request to the GroupBy API is made to receive products.
 An `SAYT_PRODUCTS_RESPONSE` event is dispatched with the results.
 In case of an error, the `SAYT_PRODUCTS_ERROR` event is dispatched instead.

 ### Dispatched